 New-ish face Reggie Watts, however, easily projected confidence and deft timing during his set, incorporating beatboxing and a synthesizer into his dizzying music-comedy act.
-The frizzy-haired Seattle comedian has lately been garnering deserved notice on the scene, so expect to see more from him soon.
+The Seattle comedian has lately been garnering deserved notice on the scene, so expect to see a lot more from him soon.

 The sotted maelstrom of humanity that is SXSW.

-New York comedian Leo Allen, a friendly, self-deprecating hipster that toured a couple years ago with “The Daily Show’s” Demetri Martin, also popped up, but his set lacked the energy or timing to push it over the “ehh…” mark.
-I’ve seen him do better, and he probably will again.
+New York comedian Leo Allen, a friendly, self-deprecating dude that toured a couple years ago with “The Daily Show’s” Demetri Martin also popped up, but his set lacked the energy or timing to push it over the “ehh…” mark.
+I’ve seen him do better, and probably will again.

 Since many of these cutting-edge comedians are alumni or unabashed devotees of HBO’s brilliant “Mr. Show,” it was unsurprising to see lots of their ilk around.
 The Fun Bunch — the duo of Scott Aukerman and BJ Porter (a.k.a. the minds behind Comedy Death Ray) slayed the Esther’s crowd with a verbal argument bit that escalated into a “clothes off” fist fight and ended in the two guys kissing, mostly naked, on stage.
 I’d seen the pair test the bit at Comedy Death Ray in L.A. three weeks prior, and the lack of variation on their initial experiment proved how laser-honed their instincts are.